Leading For WellBeing

-In 2016 we will hold three major events (New York, USA; Tubingen, Germany; Paris, France).
-We are further planning 3 conferences each for 2017 and 2018 with partners across the globe.
+In 2017 we will hold four major events (Paris, France, Boulder Colorado, Cleveland, Ohio and Guatemala).
+We are planning further conferences 2018 with partners across the globe.

-Hosts: OECD, The Humanistic Management Network, Natural Capitalism Solutions, and Fordham University
+Hosts: OECD, The Humanistic Management Network, the American Sustainable Business Council, Natural Capitalism Solutions, The Fowler Center for Business as an Agent of World Benefit and Fordham University

 The Principles for Responsible Management Education is a UN Global Compact sponsored initiative with the mission to inspire management education, research and thought leadership globally.
 Higher education institutions become signatories to the six Principles for Responsible Management Education.